 Tennessee has a higher rate of serious mental illness among adults (18 and over) than the United States.
 Almost five percent of adults in Tennessee have such a disorder.
 About 43 percent of diagnosed adults received treatment.

 Tennessee ranks among the top 10 states where adults are limited in activity due to physical, mental, and emotional problems.
 The state also has one of the highest percentages of residents who report their mental health was not good in the past 30 days.

 Many drugs contribute to the substance abuse problem in Tennessee, but a few are the most egregious offenders.

-- Pain Killers: Consistently, about 10 percent of young adults report using pain relievers for nonmedical use in the past year.
+- Pain Killers: About 10 percent of young adults consistently report using pain relievers for nonmedical use in the past year.

-- Tobacco and Cigarettes: Tennessee has one of the largest percentages of youth and of adults who smoked a cigarette at least once in the past 30 days.
+- Tobacco and Cigarettes: Tennessee has one of the largest percentages of youth and adults who smoked at least once in the past 30 days.

 - Meth: In 2013, almost 5 percent of youth reported using meth in their lifetime.

 - Alcohol: Among those with alcohol dependence or abuse, only 4 percent received mental health treatment.